adamphillips/questionnaires/README.md

 # Questionnaires example app

-This is an example questionnaires app built using Rails and React
+This is an example questionnaires app built using Rails and React.
+The original brief is available at [brief.md](brief.md).

 ## Setup